- Cylance Endpoint Security requirements

 - Install the CylanceGATEWAY Connector to an ESXi environment

-- Prerequisites to install CylanceGATEWAY Connector to a Microsoft Azure environment
+- Prerequisites to install CylanceGATEWAY Connector to a Microsoft Entra ID environment

 - Install the CylanceGATEWAY Connector to a Hyper-V environment